For DonorsFor Applicants

 Community Engagement: VCOM-Virginia places a strong emphasis on community engagement and service.
 Students are encouraged to participate in community outreach programs, providing healthcare to underserved populations and addressing healthcare disparities.
 This commitment to service aligns with the osteopathic philosophy of promoting wellness and preventive care.

-What Is an Osteopathic Medical School?
+What is an Osteopathic Medical School?

 When embarking on the path to becoming a physician, aspiring medical students are often faced with a fundamental choice: whether to pursue a Doctor of Osteopathic Medicine (DO) degree from an osteopathic medical school or a Doctor of Medicine (MD) degree from an allopathic medical school.
-Both paths lead to the same destination—a career in medicine—but differ in several ways.
+Both paths lead to the same destination—a career in medicine—but they differ in several key ways.

 Philosophical Foundation